baljit92/skull-detector/README.md

 ## The Dataset
 The images used for this project have all been taken from the web.
 The images are of human skulls, non human skulls and various other objects such as people, cartoon characters, etc. After the completion of data collection, every image was passed through the web app developed in the first phase.
 The image metadata is then saved in a .csv file which will be used as a training the model.
-The metadata is in the format `(image_name, [x0,y0,x1,y1,w,h], image_class)`.

-For every image, we have created five augmented versions so as to provide variations in the dataset.
+We also used a script to generate 4-5 augmentated versions of the images so s to provide variations in the dataset.

 * For every **positive image** (human skulls), the image was labeled with class 'Skull` and annotated by drawing bounding box(es) around every skull in an image.